ezili_gy_button

 Mama was out of sight, last seen in her bedroom, seated in front of the dresser mirror - a gilded kwafez in finely carved cherry wood with those very ornate hand-carved chest of drawers.
 Azibob, the Haitian carpenter next door, a friend of Papa's, had handmade it and sold it to us.

-When i reached the chalky rock boulder i scrambled on top of it, scraping my bony knees and skinny legs.
-But on top there i could see the people on stilts, the vivid colors, the costumes, the drums, whistles and cavorting dancers. i was only five but i remember i was jumping around, dancing my butt off.
+When i reached the chalky rock boulder i scrambled to the top, scraping bony knees and skinny legs.
+But on top there i could see the people on stilts, the vivid colors, the costumes, the drums, whistle blowers and cavorting dancers. i was only five but i remember i was jumping around, dancing my butt off.

 Next minute i'm slipping down, falling off the boulder head first.
 Blood spurted everywhere. i was so scared.
 There was so much blood. i wasn't supposed to be out of bed.
 The pain was so fierce, i thought i was hemorrhaging on the inside. i got this scar on my right temple from that fall.

-"Oh yes!," My childself clapped, after i told her this disturbing story. "i was there too," she grimaced.
+"Oh yes!," My childself clapped. "i was there too."
+Then she grimaced.
 "That first fall makes our big Diane Carol-Lynn Whitfield forehead even more prominently lopsided, huh?
 Doesn’t it?
 We thank Granmèt la – the Master of Breath – for many things, most especially for bangs, don't we?"

 (Ezili's Note: It took years to free this face of bangs!!!)